Environmental Management & Services

 Lead Paint Program

 Lead paint is commonly found in buildings across Philadelphia constructed before 1978, including more than 225 buildings in our District.
 Our Lead Safe Certification Program reduces lead-based paint hazards by working to keep classrooms and other areas free of lead paint chips and dust.
 We prioritize the schools that serve the youngest students, as they are most likely to ingest paint chips.
-When chipping or peeling or other damaged paint is found, we make plans to repair and stabilize it.
+When chipping, peeling, or other damaged paint is found, we make plans to repair and stabilize it following the Environmental Protection Agency Renovation, Repair, and Painting (RRP) regulations.
+For more information, refer to the U.S. EPA Renovate Right pamphlet.

 This work is part of the City of Philadelphia’s Lead Safe Certification Program, which requires inspections for educational buildings to certify they are lead-safe or lead-free.